Society of apostolic life: Description

 Apostolic societies vary widely in their missions and areas of focus.
 Some emphasize preaching, teaching, healthcare, seminary formation, foreign missions, retreats, or advocacy for justice, among other goals.
 Most were founded in response to a specific need recognized by their founders.
 Today, many continue to center their work on one or more of the corporal and spiritual works of mercy.

 A number of apostolic societies, such as the Daughters of Charity of Saint Vincent de Paul, profess vows or similar commitments defined in their constitutions to live out the evangelical counsels of poverty, chastity, and obedience.
 The Congregation of the Mission and the Daughters of Charity, both founded by St. Vincent de Paul, are part of a group of societies established in the 16th and 17th centuries in response to growing poverty in France.
 Vincent de Paul chose not to establish the Daughters of Charity as a religious order because at that time women religious were "enclosed" (cloistered), and that state was "not compatible with the duties of their vocation."

 A community needs the written approval of a bishop to operate within his diocese.
 Clerics of a society of apostolic life usually are incardinated into the society and not a diocese, unless specified otherwise in its constitutions (for example, the Sulpicians, who are members of both their society and dioceses).
 Each community has a right to its own oratory.

-Members of a society of apostolic life are allowed to own personal property, but normally must live in community together.
+Members of a society of apostolic life are allowed to own personal property, but normally live in community together.

 Canon 731 speaks of such societies as being "comparable to institutes of consecrated life".
 They are regulated by the Dicastery for Institutes of Consecrated Life and Societies of Apostolic Life.